zabertech/python-izaber/docs/tutorial.rst

     paths:
         path: ~

-Instead of sending the email, the raw email will be logged to your system log.
-There are two ``debug: true`` entries in there that if all you want to do is debug email, it's redundant.
+There are two ``debug: true`` entries in there, and if all you want to do is debug email, it's redundant.